 If your company has multiple partners, then your business entity documents are NOT complete without a Buy/Sell Agreement.

-A Buy/Sell Agreement is a written contract between owners of a company where it is explicitly stated as to what happens when one of the partners passes away.
+A Buy/Sell Agreement is a written contract between owners of a company where it is explicitly stated what happens when one of the partners passes away.
 It can state that the deceased owner's share goes to his family via stock or ownership interests, and/or that his family has the right to step into his shoes and be a partner in the business.
 Or it may specify that the percentage ownership of the deceased person passes to the surviving partner, but that the surviving partner is then to monetarily compensate the deceased owner's family.
 But how is that to be decided?
 Well, the terms are outlined in the Buy/Sell Agreement, including methods for an appraisal if there is a dispute about the company's value.
 Very often these Buy/Sell Agreements are funded with life insurance.

 In the case of an owner passing away, and the surviving owner or owners are taking over the business, with a payout to the deceased’s family, where does the money come from?
 If the company does not have the cash to pay for a buyout, which most do not, then life insurance can be used to fund the buyout.